Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 I love to travel, and so I would dig into my savings, which I didn’t feel guilty about.
 I splurged on many ski trips in Korea and even flew to the Philippines during my school vacation!

 With the money I saved teaching in South Korea, I was able to fly back home twice during the year due to family reasons.
-With the balance, I went backpacking through Asia for 4 months, hiked to Everest Base Camp and still had money to spare!

-Oh, and did I mentioned that I had LASEK eye surgery in Korea?
+Oh, and did I mention that I had LASEK eye surgery in Korea?
 If you have bad eyes, Korea is the best place to have the operation!
 And, yep, you’ll be able to afford it with your English teacher salary in Korea.

 Now that I’ve convinced you why you should quit your job and teach English in South Korea, here are all the details to finding that perfect job!